-At the Center for Parkinson's Disease and Other Movement Disorders, researchers have conducted investigations into the causes of movement disorders, including Parkinson's disease and related disorders, dystonia, myoclonus, tremor.
+At the Division of Movement Disorders, researchers have conducted investigations into the causes of movement disorders, including Parkinson's disease and related disorders, dystonia, myoclonus, tremor.
 Clinician-researchers have tested and developed new therapeutic approaches to the treatment of movement disorders.
 Whether basic science or clinical, most of the research is driven by questions pertaining to specific diseases in patients.
 The research is published in peer-reviewed journals.
 In the sections that follow, the research accomplishments of this Division of the Department of Neurology are described, with an accompanying bibliography of published work.

 Basic Science Research